hboyadzhieva/math-recognition/README.md

 After loading the images, test feature set and train feature set, the classifier was tested and dumped in a pkl file.
 This pkl file **classifier_DecisionTree.pkl** is then loaded by the main program and used to predict the values of the drawn images.

-***---Note!---The files in subdirectory classifier_build are just for reference of how the classifier was created.
+***Note!
+The files in subdirectory classifier_build are just for reference of how the classifier was created.
 The train and test data is not uploaded in this repository.***